-1 percent of Title I, Part A funds are reserved for parental and family engagement.
+One percent of Title I, Part A funds are reserved for parental and family engagement.
 Monroe County School District ensures that not less than 90 percent of the 1 percent of Title I funds received are reserved and go directly to eligible Title I schools.
 The federally allocated Title I funds are used to carry out activities and strategies including, the following:

-- Parent and Family Engagement school wide staff training - Parent Educators - Parent Resource Centers stocked with take home family engagement learning materials, resources, and books - Newsletters and other informational materials on best practices focused on parent and family engagement for busy parents - Refreshments at Title I engagement meetings and trainings - Transportation to and from Title I events and meetings - Other engagement strategies suggested through parent feedback
+- o Parent and Family Engagement school-wide Staff training - o On-site Parent Educators - Parent Resource Centers stocked with take-home family engagement learning materials, resources and books - Newsletters and other informational materials on best practices focused on Parent and Family Engagement for busy parents - Refreshments at Title I engagement meetings and trainings - o Other engagement strategies suggested through parent feedback

-Parent feedback on the Use of Title I Funds is solicited twice per year through the Title I Parent and Family Engagement survey (online and paper in English, Spanish, and Haitian Creole) and at a fall SAC meeting, a Spring SAC meeting, and at the district Title I Feedback meeting.
+Parent feedback on the use of Title I Funds is solicited through surveys twice per year through the Title I Parent and Family Engagement survey (provided both online and paper in English, Spanish and Haitian Creole) and in the annual Use of Funds survey.
+We also solicit parent feedback and input during SAC meetings and at the District Title I Feedback meeting.
+These SAC feedback opportunities take place in the beginning and end of each school year, though input is accepted all year.
 Parents at each Title I school are presented with the question below:

 At least one percent (1%) of the district's Title I allocation is dedicated to parental engagement activities.
-Please mark each of the activities listed below that you believe Title I should fund:

-- O Take home learning materials (books, software, learning games, etc.) - O Informational materials (parent newsletters, booklets, etc.) - O Refreshments for Title I Parent Meetings/Trainings (food, beverages, etc.) - O Transportation to Parent Meetings/Trainings (bus provided) - O Other activities to consider: \
+Please mark each of the activities listed below that you believe Title I should fund (circle the answer(s) that you prefer): Take Home Learning Materials (books, software, learning games, e Informational Materials (parent newsletters, booklets, etc.) etc.) Transportation to Parent Meetings/Trainings Childcare during Parent Meetings/Trainings Other:

-Parent feedback on the Use of Title Tunus survey is sorted by school and ranked from the most requested services to the least requested services.
-That data is shared with Title I staff, district leadership, and school principals so that funds used are aligned with parents needs and requests.
+Parent feedback on the Use of Title I Funds survey is sorted by school and ranked from the most requested services to the least requested services.
+That data is shared with Title I staff, District leadership and school principals so that funds are aligned with parents needs and requests.